What is a D2C (direct-to-consumer) business model?

 D2C is an abbreviation of direct-to-consumer.
 A company produces a given product in its own facility, as well as distributes it within its own channels.

-These channels may be an e-commerce platform, social media and a retail store.
+These channels may be an e-commerce platform, a community platform, social media and a retail store.

 It can work in almost any given industry.
 Here’s an example of D2C in the Wine Industry: